LEVIXDDLMAO/Sonic.EXE_3.0-SC/README.md

 # THIS SOURCE CODE IS FAN MADE, WITH SOME SOURCE FROM SONIC.EXE 2.0
-### This is based on Psych Engine Extra made by Starmapo, running on 0.5.2h, this is also an html5 port made by Levi
+### This is based on Psych Engine Extra made by Starmapo, running on 0.5.2h, this is also an html5 port made by Levi and isn't in fact real source code

 # Friday Night Funkin' - Psych Engine Extra
 Modified version of Psych Engine adding more stuff. (see below)